jan Kekan San

 Words and Context

-Other languages put this information into the words or grammar.
-In Toki Pona, that information is only in context: Who said this, and when?
-The words don't change- just the context does!
+Other languages put this information into the way words are said, or into the grammar of the sentence.
+In Toki Pona, you'd either say that information with words, or leave it to context: Who said this, and when?
+The words don't change- but the context does!

-Keep this in mind, and try to think of as many ways to translate these sentences as you can.
-Remember: you can change number, time, gender, and even the specific action or description- as long as it matches the word!
+To practice this idea, try to think of as many ways to translate these sentences as you can.
+Remember: you can change number, time, gender, and even the specific action or description- as long as it fits into the meaning of the word!

 mi lape